-The CY7C1412JV18 has a port select input for each port.
+The CY7C1513JV18 has a port select input for each port.
 This enables for easy depth expansion.
 Both port selects are sampled on the rising edge of the positive input clock only (K).
-Each port select input can deselect the specified port.
+Each port select input deselects the specified port.
 Deselecting a port does not affect the other port.
-All pending transactions (read and write) are completed prior to the device being deselected.
+All pending transactions (read and write) are completed before the device is deselected.